emilkaram/Self-Driving-Cars-Vehicle-Detection-and-Tracking-Udacity-CarND-T1-Project5/writeup.md

 ### Video Implementation

-I sued two methods for pipline:
+I used two methods for pipline:
 Basic method
 Calculating HOG for every sliding window in every frame , the method got a good results but slow , so i used advanced method to speed up the alogrithm and be able to be used in realtime detection